Guidelines

 4. Rodent surgery and post-operative records must be kept and maintained until sutures/wound clips are removed or the animal is euthanized.

-1. If the animal is euthanized or dies within the post-operative period, that must be noted on the post-operative record.
+1. Denote in the post-operative record if an animal is euthanized or dies within the post-operative period.

 5. Rodent surgery and post-operative records must remain near the animal for at least 7 days following surgery even if skin incisions are not closed with sutures or wound clips (i.e., surgical glue).